top of page

 Are You Struggling with Intense Emotions, Relationship Challenges, or Self-Destructive Behaviors?

 DBT is a type of Cognitive Behavioral Therapy (CBT) developed by Dr. Marsha Linehan that combines cognitive-behavioral techniques with mindfulness practices.
 It helps individuals who experience intense emotions learn how to regulate their feelings, tolerate distressing situations, and improve interpersonal relationships.
+DBT skills therapy is built around four core areas — each one a practical tool you can use in real life, not just in sessions:

 • Mindfulness: Learning to be fully present in the moment without judgment.